- Strong V-8 powertrain

 - Hatch opens to the wrong side for curb loading

-Even though the GX 460's low running boards wouldn't suit serious rock-crawling, it's more than another off-road poseur.
+With its low running boards, chrome trim all around, and what could be seen as a delicate interior, you might not expect the GX 460 to be a serious rock-crawler.
+In that, you'd be right; but it's definitely more than another off-road poseur.
 The full-time four-wheel drive system includes a Torsen center differential and distributes power 60 percent to the rear wheels in normal driving, with more sent to the rear wheels during acceleration.
-This body-on-frame ute has a low range, plus a center diff lock that might be of use for sand, mud, or snow, while a host of electronic controls help you maintain control and moderate speed while getting off-roading.
+There's also a low range for this tough body-on-frame ute, a host of electronic controls that will help you maintain control in various conditions, and a true center diff lock that you'd use for sand, mud, or snow.